Abdul Rahim Khan-i-Khanan: Campaign against Mewar

 In 1580, Rahim was appointed as the chief of Ajmer by Akbar.
 Around the same time, Akbar appointed him to lead another campaign against Maharana Pratap in order to capture or kill him.
 Rahim placed his family in Sherpura and advanced against Mewar.
 Pratap took up a position on the hilly pass of Dholan to check the Mughal advance.
 Meanwhile, his son Prince Amar Singh invaded Sherpura and succeeded in capturing the women of Rahim's family and brought them to Mewar.
-However, Pratap rebuked his son for capturing the women and ordered him to return them back with honour to Rahim.
+However, Pratap rebuked his son for capturing the women and ordered him to return them back with honor to Rahim.

 Major works

 Apart from writing various dohas, Rahim translated Babar's memoirs, Baburnama, from the Chagatai language to the Persian language, which was completed in 1589–90.
 He had an excellent command of the Sanskrit language.

 In Sanskrit, he wrote two books on astrology, Khetakautukam (Devanagari: खेटकौतुकम्) and Dwatrimshadyogavali (Devanagari: द्वात्रिंशद्योगावली).